MRT Line 3 (Metro Manila): Tracks

 The standard gauge tracks consist of 54 kg/m rails designed to the UIC 54 rail profile, which are welded together to form a continuous welded rail.
 Some rails located at turnouts have fishplates bolted at the ends of the rail.
 These are laid on sections of the line with ballasted and concrete plinth sections.
 Sections with track ballast are located on at-grade sections and the underground portion of the line (except and the turnouts south of the station), while plinth sections are located at elevated sections of the line.
 The tracks on ballasted sections are supported by concrete sleepers.
 The rehabilitation of the line led to the introduction of fiber-reinforced foam urethane (FFU) railway sleepers.
 FFU sleepers are found at the depot and the turnouts near Taft Avenue station.

 Plans to replace the rail tracks were laid in 2015.
 Replacement works in certain sections of the line were conducted in February and March of that year.
 In January 2015, the joint venture of Jorgman, Daewoo, and MBTech Group was awarded the contract for the major replacement works.
 The joint venture supplied 7,296 pieces of 12 m rails.

 By 2014, speed restrictions were imposed due to safety concerns, which downgraded the operating speed from 60 kph to 40 km/h, and in 2017 was further downgraded to 30 km/h.
 A comprehensive rail replacement program started on November 4, 2019, in which 4,053 pieces of 18 m rails assembled by Nippon Steel Corporation in Fukuoka were used.
 Rail replacement works were initially suspended during the enhanced community quarantine in Luzon, but works resumed in April 2020 and the replacement was fast-tracked.
 Originally scheduled for completion by February 2021, it was completed in September 2020, five months ahead of schedule.
 The turnouts near Taft Avenue station were repaired in October and November 2020.
 The 60 km/h speed was achieved on December 7, 2020, in the aftermath of replacement works.

 Plans and proposals

 Privatization

 In November 2022, the Department of Transportation said that it is considering to privatize the operations and maintenance of the line to enhance efficiency, reduce operating costs, and keep fares affordable.
 The rail lines assets will remain owned by the government, similar to the LRT Line 1.
 Such a plan was announced as early as 2017.
+However, privatization plans did not continue.
+With the support of the Asian Development Bank and the Public-Private Partnership Center, the proposal was reconsidered, with consultations set for May 14, 15, and 18.